List of Kamen Rider Wizard characters: Kosuke Nito

-In the present, following a misunderstanding over how their respective magic functions during their first meeting, Nito views Haruto Soma as his "eternal rival".
-Additionally, the former refuses to allow Soma to destroy Beast Chimera, claiming his Phantom is too powerful.
-While fighting Sou Fueki, Nito breaks the Beast Driver to release Beast Chimera and let him devour the excess magical energy that Fueki's second Sabbath was generating in order to negate it.
-In appreciation, Beast Chimera spares Nito, frees him of their pact, and takes his leave.
-Following the Phantoms' defeat, Nito takes on Yuzuru Iijima as an apprentice and goes on a journey to find Beast Chimera again.
+In the present, following a misunderstanding over how their respective magic functions during their first meeting, Kosuke views Haruto as his "eternal rival".
+Additionally, the former refuses to allow Haruto to destroy Beast Chimera, claiming his Phantom is too powerful.
+While fighting Fueki, Kosuke breaks the Beast Driver to release Beast Chimera and let him devour the excess magical energy that Fueki's second Sabbath was generating in order to negate it.
+In appreciation, Beast Chimera spares Kosuke, frees him of their pact, and takes his leave.
+Following the Phantoms' defeat, Kosuke takes on Yuzuru Iijima as an apprentice and goes on a journey to find Beast Chimera again.

-During the events of the crossover film Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle, Nito eventually succeeds in locating and recapturing Beast Chimera.
+During the events of the crossover film Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle, Kosuke eventually succeeds in locating and recapturing Beast Chimera.
 However, he is forced to renew their pact to confront the Phantom, Ogre.
-Soma defeats Ogre, but Nito is kidnapped by the Pitcher Plant Monster and taken to another universe.
-He is later rescued by Soma and Kamen Rider Gaim before assisting them in defeating Kamen Rider Bujin Gaim.
-Following this, Nito discovers he can feed Beast Chimera Helheim fruits to satiate its appetite as well.
+Haruto defeats Ogre, but Kosuke is kidnapped by the Pitcher Plant Monster and taken to another universe.
+He is later rescued by Haruto and Kamen Rider Gaim before assisting them in defeating Kamen Rider Bujin Gaim.
+Following this, Kosuke discovers he can feed Beast Chimera Helheim fruits to satiate its appetite as well.